thoughtspot/thoughtspot.github.io/_admin/worksheets/worksheet-export.md

 5. The worksheet downloads into your default directory.

-   You can access the downloaded `*.yaml` file, named for your worksheet either through the file system manager, or by clicking on the name of the downloaded file in the left bottom corner of your Internet browser.
+   You can access the downloaded `*.tsl` file, named for your worksheet either through the file system manager, or by clicking on the name of the downloaded file in the left bottom corner of your Internet browser.

     ![Open downloaded worksheet file]({{ site.baseurl }}/images/worksheet-export-complete.png "Open downloaded worksheet file")

 {: id="worksheet-change"}
-## Working with the Worksheet yaml file
+## Working with the Worksheet TSL file

-You can change the yaml file that represents the Worksheet by editing its content.
-See [YAML Worksheet specification]({{ site.baseurl }}/admin/worksheets/yaml-worksheet.html) for the full syntax of the YAML file.
+You can change the TSL file that represents the Worksheet by editing its content.
+See [TSL Worksheet specification]({{ site.baseurl }}/admin/worksheets/yaml-worksheet.html) for the full syntax of the TSL file.

 {: id="worksheet-update"}
 ## Update a Worksheet